 Zoos & Commercial Clients

 The Origin Vets’ team have a wide experience of zoological collections of all sizes.
 These can vary from small private collections, falcon breeding centres, wildlife rescue centres through to full-sized zoos and we can offer veterinary packages appropriate to the size and scope of your collection.
 Farmed ‘exotics’ such as alpacas and reindeer also fall within our scope.

-Typically this will include veterinary attention to your animals where needed, routine visits (the frequency of which will be agreed upon at the time we are officially engaged), reports and telephone support.
+Typically our service to you will include veterinary attention to your animals where needed, routine visits (the frequency of which will be agreed upon at the time we are officially engaged), reports and telephone support.
 We can help with biosecurity issues plus the veterinary and husbandry management of your collection and aid in your compliance with legislation such as the Zoo Licensing Act 1981 (Lance is a UK government appointed Zoo Inspector), Dangerous Wild Animals Act 1976 and the Balai Directive.
 We can act as Official Veterinarians for the import and export of livestock where necessary.

 We have members in the European Association of Zoo and Wildlife Veterinarians.

-Supply of Veterinary Medicines to Animal Collections.
+Supply of Veterinary Medicines to Animal Collections, Zoos and Commercial Clients

 We appreciate that sometimes interim medications may be needed for an animal(s) until such a time that it can be examined by a veterinarian.
 However as veterinarians we are required by legislation only to prescribe medication to animals that are under our care, which is strictly defined as animals that we have physically examined and have come to an evidence-based diagnosis.
-The Royal College of Veterinary Surgeons has interpreted the phrase ‘under his care’ as meaning that:
+The Royal College of Veterinary Surgeons has interpreted the phrase ‘under his or her care’ as meaning that:

 - The vet must have been given the responsibility for the health of the animal or herd by the owner or the owner’s agent.